 |No-one has attained the age of 60 years||Rs.
 25,000||Rs.
 25,000||Rs.
 50,000|

 |Assessee and his family is less than 60 years & parents are above 60 years of age||Rs.
 25,000||Rs.
 30,000||Rs.
 55,000|

 |Assessee and his parents have attained the age of 60 years and above||Rs.
 30,000||Rs.
 30,000||Rs.
 60,000|

 The balance income of the taxpayer after allowing deductions would be taxable as per the income tax slabs of the taxpayer.

 Illustrative example on Section 80D

-An Individual Assessee pays during a financial year, medical insurance premium as under:-
+An Individual Assessee pays during Financial year 2017-18, medical insurance premium as under:-